GuyMaalouf/WildProcedures-checklist-generator/README.md

 }
 ```

+## 💰 Funding
+This work was funded by the European Union’s Horizon Europe research and innovation funding programme under the Marie Skłodowska-Curie grant agreement no. 101071224.

 ## Support

 For issues or questions, please refer to the JSON data files for procedure content or the script comments for technical details.